Varelen Electric Co., Ltd

 Temperature Rise Test of Oil-Immersed Transformer

-Temperature Rise Test for Transformer Oil
+Temperature Rise Test

 3. Voltage Application: A voltage equivalent to no-load losses plus load losses at a reference temperature of 75°C is applied to the HV winding.